12 frequently asked questions about the dynamic stander Innowalk

 9. Is there a need to use another standing device in addition to the Innowalk?

 A complete standing program should always be discussed with a clinician.
 General guidelines recommend daily standing for 1-2 hours in total.
-This means it may be necessary to have different devices available to meet all practical needs to reach the recommendations.
-However, many clinicians believe that the Innowalk covers both static and dynamic standing requirements.
+This means it may be necessary to have different types of devices available to meet all individual and practical needs to reach the recommendations.

 10. Which sizes are available?